Tibz-Dankan/string-analyser/README.md

 # String analyser app in React Typescript and sass(scss)

-This app counts characters in a given string of text.
+### This app counts characters in a given string of text.
 It analyzes the text for alphabetic, numeric, and symbolic characters and displays the results in a table.
 The table also includes the number of words and the total number of characters in the text.

 To get started, you will need nodejs to be installed on your machine.
 If you don't, then you can download and install nodejs by visiting [nodejs.org](https://nodejs.org)

 ### To run the app first install dependencies by running `npm install` in the project root directory

-### To start the app run `npm start `
+### To start the app run `npm run dev `